suyuan32/simple-admin-core/docs/simple-admin/en/docs/env_setting.md

   Password: "123456" # password
   MaxOpenConn: 100 # the maximum number of opened connections in the  connection pool
   SSLMode: false # in postgresql if using ssl
+  CacheTime: 5 # second, database cache time，it will cause delay when update or create，but it can help to speed up get data.

 # casbin rule
 CasbinConf: